Civil Rights: JFK, MLK and Nixon

 Involvement with President Richard Nixon

-Starting in 1969, Sammy had regularly socialised with Robert J. Brown, a management consultant who had been close friends with Martin Luther King, and on the board of the Southern Christian Leadership Conference.
+Starting in 1969, Sammy had regularly socialised with Robert J. Brown, a management consultant who had been close friends with Martin Luther King, and was on the board of the Southern Christian Leadership Conference.
 Brown was now working as a special assistant to President Nixon, and was responsible for recommendations on urban policy.
 In conversations, Brown felt Sammy was earnest and knowledgeable, and recommended he be appointed to a seat on the National Advisory Council on Economic Opportunity.
 The announcement was made in July 1971, with Nixon introducing Davis to the cabinet members and speaking to him at length in the Oval Office.
 Sammy took his work on the Council seriously, and kept in regular touch with Brown and Nixon.
 Several months later, after Davis challenged them on the drug issue confronting African American soldiers in Vietnam, Nixon requested that Sammy visit Vietnam and report back his findings.

 Sammy undertook this trip in February 1972, flying into Saigon in a C-50.
 He spent 10 days there, touring the rehabilitation centres, interviewing rank and file soldiers about their experiences and performing 18 shows for as few as 50 people and as many as 12,000.
 He would find it one of the most rewarding experiences of his career.
 Upon returning to the US, Davis submitted 20 recommendations to Nixon, and 10 were swiftly enacted, including the most important from Davis’s point of view – transforming the rehabilitation centres from pseudo-prison camps back into hospitals.